devanshjsr/I.O.T.A/README.md

 #### 2. ADITYA SHARMA
 #### 3. ANIMESH KUMAR
 #### 4. DEVANSH SHUKLA
+ ## About the Project -

+With the sudden lockdowns due to the Coronavirus pandemic, students faced a new challenge of attending classes from home and at this moment it was necessary that classrooms should reach to them.
+But at that time neither the teachers nor students were fully prepared to adapt to this mode of education.
+But even now when we are gradually adapting to this mode, there are still some issues which leads to its ineffectiveness
+One of the major issues being Conducting Online Tests.
+Both teachers and students have their own area of concern.
+Teachers on one hand wants to make it more authentic and free of malpractices.
+Students, on the other hand face issues like missing the deadline due to network failure and more than one test being scheduled at the same time.

+There are many meeting apps which are currently being used by educational institutes for conducting online classes and tests.
+But being a meeting app, they are not able to effectively conduct the tests.
+So we decided to come up with an All-In-One Test App providing a safe and convenient way to conduct and attempt quizzes, vivas and assignments

  ## Features
  1. User can create a account either as a professor or as a student.
  2. Professor can create a subject and share it either using the subject code or dynamic link.